AndrewLeedham/wordpress-rest-api-extended/README.md

 # wordpress-rest-api-extended
-Extends WordPress' REST API, allowing the Content-Type header to be specified.
+Extends WordPress' REST API, allowing the Content-Type header to be specified, and 404 errors to be raised.

 ## Usage
 Register a route that just returns HTML.